 The Company is committed under an operating lease for its office premises with the following aggregate minimum lease payments to the expiration of the lease on January 31, 2016.
-The Company entered into two contracts with its Chairman and President for remuneration of \$225,000 each annually (amended) for two years, renewable for two additional successive terms of 24 months.
+The Company also entered into a contract with its Chairman for remuneration of \$225,000 annually (amended) for two years, renewable for two additional successive terms of 24 months.
 Although the Company does have government requirements in work and/or taxes to maintain claims held, the decision to keep or abandon such claims is not contractual but at its discretion.
 All other property option payments on its projects have been assumed by third parties who are earning their interests in the projects.
-The following table lists the total contractual commitments as at March 31, 2012 for each future year.
+The following table lists the total contractual commitments as at September 30, 2012 for each future year.